-- 1. Center for Development and Disability (All year) - 2.
-Programs for Children and Adolescents (All year)
+1. Center for Development and Disability (All year)

 The purpose of the Early Childhood Track is to complete training in the general practice of professional psychology with emphasis on early childhood mental health and development.
 The training model, shared by all tracks within the internship, includes an interdisciplinary, multicultural, and developmental perspective with consideration of internal, external and systemic contextual factors considered to be integral to developmental and psychological assessment, formulation, and therapeutic intervention.
 This track is unique in its combined focus on understanding typical and atypical development in young children as well as providing extensive exposure to work with trauma and early adversity in infants and toddlers.
 Using an empirically-informed, relationship-based approach to both foci, interns on this track will learn to integrate these knowledge areas and develop a range of skills vital to work with this very young population.